-Example 24 - Determination of the rebate under section 6quat(1) - No limitation under section 6quat(1B)(a)
+Example 26 - Determination of rebate - No limitation under section 6 quat(1B)(a) Facts:

 Resident Company A conducts its trading operations in South Africa.
 It also has a branch in Country L.

 The following results are applicable to the year of assessment: